The Palmetto Breeze service is responsible for transporting Beaufort County residents to public shelters during a mandatory evacuation.

 In addition to Breeze buses, the evacuation process will include the use of school buses and human service agency vehicles.
-The Palmetto Breeze will take you to a shelter located in an adjacent county if local shelters are not open.
-For more information on storm shelters, click here.
+The Palmetto Breeze will take you to a shelter in an adjacent county if local shelters are not open.
+For more information about shelters, click here.

-When the bus has made the last trip, the driver will remain at the shelter until the evacuation order is rescinded and clearance is given to return to Beaufort County.
+When the bus has made its last trip, the driver will remain at the shelter until the evacuation order is rescinded and clearance is given to return to Beaufort County.

-If you have any pre-storm questions regarding evacuation transportation, please contact the Palmetto Breeze at (843) 757-5782.
-During a mandatory evacuation, contact the Beaufort County Emergency Operation Center (843) 470-3100.
+If you have any pre-storm questions regarding evacuation transportation, please contact the Palmetto Breeze at 843-757-5782.

 - Find a seat quickly.
 Leave the front seats vacant for elderly and disabled passengers who may board after you.